 Do you really need quick and more access to your truck bed?
 Both hard and soft tonneau covers are available in folding.
 They have retracting and hinging designs as well.
 Most of them offer tailgate access on the go.

-We recommend going for softer covers and measure your truck bed accordingly if you often rush to your truck bed.
+We recommend going for softer covers and measuring your truck bed accordingly if you often rush to your truck bed.
 Hard tonneau covers are really difficult to move fully.
 The soft tri-fold tonneau covers are perfect to go for if you’re a newbie.

 Who Will Install the Tonneau Cover?